jinghuazhao/INF/docs/rsid/README.md

     PVE = $\frac{\chi^2}{\chi^2+N-2}$

-    To obtain a coherent estimates of the asymptotic means and variances of both forms we resort to variance of a ratio (R/S).
+    To obtain coherent estimates of the asymptotic means and variances of both forms we resort to variance of a ratio (R/S).
 All the required elements are listed in a table below.

     Linear regression | $t$-statistic
     ------------------|--------------